IRCAD/trusted_code_nsd/README.md

       ```
       python src/trusted_datapaper_ds/registration/intensity_registration.py  --config_path configs/regconfig.yml
       ```
+      It produces the refinement registration matrices computed with intensity-based methods

 ### 21. Shift origin of CT images
-   This is needed to have, for a modality, the images and their corresponding meshes, point clouds and geometric landmarks, in the same space, then to be able to transfert the estimated transforms from landmarks/meshes to images and vice-versa
+   I explained above that the CT image origins are not [0,0,0], while CT mesh origins are always [0,0,0] because of the Marching Cubes implementation used to create them, which does not keep their initial location (it just keeps their orientation).
+So, to have the CT images (particularly) and their corresponding meshes, point clouds and landmarks, in the same space, then to be able to transfert the estimated transforms by landmarks or point clouds registration to the images, and vice-versa, one way is to also applied this localization (origin) shifting to the CT images, so translate them from their original origin to the [0,0,0] origin in the RAS coordinates system.
+This is what I describe here.
+   **Note:**  Another way to have CT images and meshes (landmarks and point clouds) in the same coordinates system is to keep the CT images in their initial location, and apply the specific transform located in "/home/TRUSTED_submission/CT_DATA/CT_tback_transforms/", to the US moving data AFTER the registration (first apply the registration transform, second apply the shiftback transform).

+   For CT origin shifting:
    - config file: configs/anaconfig.yml
    - config variables to set: shiftCTimg_origin, myDATA, data_location, CTimg_origin0_location
    - command: